discordjs/guide/guide/additional-info/async-await.md

 client.login('your-token-goes-here');
 ```

-So now we need to put the code in.
 If you don't know how Node.js asynchronous execution works, you would probably try something like this:

 ```js {3-5}
 client.on('message', message => {